KhronosGroup/glTF/extensions/2.0/Khronos/KHR_collision_shapes/README.md

 If a shape is required to have an offset from the local space of the node the shape is associated with (for example a sphere _not_ centered at local origin or a rotated box,) a child node should be added with the desired offset applied, and the shape properties should be added to that child.

+As both the `convex` and `trimesh` shapes reference a `mesh`, they additionally allow for optional `skin` and `weights` properties, which has the same semantics and requirements enforced by the properties of the same name associated with a `node`.
+When specified on a `convex` object, the resulting collision shape should be the convex hull of the deformed mesh.
+As collision detection is typically performed on CPU, the performance impact of deforming a mesh in such a use-case is typically higher than inside a vertex shader.
+As such, use of this functionality should be given careful consideration with respect to performance.

 ### JSON Schema

 * **JSON schema**: [glTF.KHR_collision_shapes.schema.json](schema/glTF.KHR_collision_shapes.schema.json)